piccolomo/plotext/readme/aspect.md

 - the following **color string codes**: `default, black, red, green, yellow, blue, magenta, cyan, white, bright-black, bright-red, bright-green, bright-yellow, bright-blue, bright-magenta, bright-cyan, bright-white`.
 Using `default` will result in the standard terminal coloring.

     - along side the string color codes, one can add as many **styles** as desired among these: `bold, dim, italic, underline, double-underline, strike, inverted, flash`.
 The color and styles must be separated by a space.
-Using `flash` will result in an actual white flashing marker (therefore it will not work with white canvas background color).
+Using `flash` will result in an actual white flashing marker (therefore it will not work with bright-white canvas background color).

 - **an integer between 0 and 255** to plot 256 colors.